IwanBurcev/SummerSchool/README.md

 python ssd_detect_RoadSSD.py /path/to/txt/file/with/list/of/images/

-Results will be stored in <Test Images> folder and detections will be drawn in output folder  near <Test Images>.
+Results will be stored in Test Images folder and detections will be drawn in output folder  near Test Images.

-You can download caffemodel and labelmap here https://drive.google.com/drive/folders/0B_ytgzXLfIRTWTNSSnR6aTU3MG8?usp=sharing
+You can download caffemodel here https://drive.google.com/drive/folders/0B_ytgzXLfIRTWTNSSnR6aTU3MG8?usp=sharing